 Suppose you are a business owner or seller and you have found a credit memo in your bank statement.
 In that case, it is the bank returning money for either interest earned on your deposit in the checking account or a refund from a previous bank charge.

 Many people who have received a credit memo often wonder what the difference between a credit memo and a refund is.
 At first glance, a credit memo and a refund might sound like they are the same thing.
 For a customer, both cases see them receive something from the seller.

 However, when you get a refund, the seller simply pays you back the money.
 In case you receive a credit memo, the seller does not return you any money.
 Instead, you get credit towards your next purchase.

-Suppose that you bought something from a major chain store that generally offers refunds for their products.
+Suppose that you bought something from a major chain store that generally offers refunds for its products.
 If you return a product to them, you will have to simply sign off, and the store will return the money to you.

 But not all businesses have a refund policy.
 In many cases, smaller businesses prefer to offer credits instead of returning the money.

 If you bought a product from a business that offers credit rather than refunds, you will not receive any money back from the business after you return an item to them.
 The business will offer you credit on your account so that the next time you shop with the business, the money will automatically be deducted from your total bill.

 If you are a business owner, the most common scenarios in which you could see a credit memo in Canada include:

 - The bank is adding the interest earned for having money in your account,